Connect to VM

 - with the SSH command line interface (CLI) through a terminal window;

-- with a remote graphical desktop (X2Go).
+- with a remote graphical desktop (X2Go or VNC).

-Once the deployment of your VM is done successfully, you can get all connection parameters from the column Access in the myVM tab
+Once the deployment of your VM is done successfully, you can get all connection parameters from the column Access in the myVM tab of the biosphere portal.

-of the biosphere portal.
-You will find the HTTP link (if any) to your VM, or the SSH parameters (username and IP address) to use to connect to your VM.
+You will find the HTTP/S link (if any) to your VM, or the SSH parameters (username and IP address) to use to connect to your VM.

 Simply click on the HTTPS link to be redirected to the web portal provided by your VM.
 In the case you are requested to provide the username and password, or the access token, they are provided through the parameters field Params in the Access column.
 These security parameters are unique for your VM and only known to you (and of course to the administrators of your group and of the cloud site for operationnal reasons).

-2. Connecting with SSH to a VM
+2. Connecting to a VM with SSH

-An SSH client is installed by default in any computer with Linux (CentOS, Ubuntu, Debian,...), MacOS (doc) and MS Windows 10 (and higher).
 From MS Windows 10 release, you can use both the PowerShell (doc) or the WSL - Windows Subsystem Linux - based on Ubuntu (doc).

 First, you need to configure your SSH parameters before creating a VM with SSH access.
 Indeed your SSH PubKey will be imported in your VM at its creation, and cannot be modified afterwards.